lambergr/GooglePlacesLocator/README.md

 # GooglePlacesLocator

 This app will list all registered google place locations within 500 meters of the phone.
-It can display these locations on a google map.
+The user may also select certain types of places to display.
+These locations can be displayed on a google map.
 This app also features a database which can store locations favorited by the user.
 These favorited locations can be seen on a google map at the click of a menu button.

 Notice: This project will be somewhat complicated to set up in android studio, expect around an hour or two for set up.